uktrade/uk-trade-quotas-dashboard/src/index.md

 function remainingChart(data, {width}) {
   return Plot.plot({
-    title: "Areas with highest percentage of unused quotas",
     subtitle: "The 20 geographical areas that have the highest percentage remaining balance of open and critical quotas.", width,
     height: 550,